hugo-cornu/foodder-backend/README.md

 Foodder was built as part of an Ironhack coding bootcamp.

-## Our data models
+## Data model

+### Models
 - User
-- Article (which is a User Post)
+- Article (post created by a user)
-- Favorite
+- Favorite (post saved as a favorite by a user)
-- Countries
+- Country

-A user can create posts and indicates if they'd be public or private.
-Public posts are available for all the users - even on their profile page or the feed page.
+A user can create a post and indicate if it is public or private.
+Public posts can be seen by all users - either on a user's profile or on the feed page.

-** User Experience**
+## User Experience
 Users can filter by countries in order to personnalize their experience.
 They're also able to save their favorite posts from other users.

-## Tech Stack used
+## Tech Stack

-Nodejs | Express | MongoDB (Compass locally & Altas for managing our database)
+Nodejs | Express | MongoDB (Compass locally & Altas for managing the deployed database)

-_All data in the cloud is store in Europe and is then RGPD compliant._
+_All data in the cloud is stored in Europe._

 ## Documentation